DanieleGravina/divergence-and-quality-diversity/README.md

 Recent studies have emphasized the merits of search processes that lack overarching objectives, instead promoting divergence by rewarding behavioral novelty.
-While this less objective search paradigm is more open-ended and divergent, it still diers signicantly from nature’s mechanism of divergence.
+While this less objective search paradigm is more open-ended and divergent, it still differs significantly from nature’s mechanism of divergence.
 Rather than measuring novelty explicitly, nature is guided by a single, fundamental
 constraint: survive long enough to reproduce.
 Surprisingly,